mottosso/Qt.py/README.md

 ### Documentation

-All members of `Qt` stem directly from those available via PySide2, along with these additional members, accessible via `Qt.QtCompat`.
+All members of `Qt` stem directly from those available via PySide2, along with these additional members.

 | Attribute               | Returns     | Description
 |:------------------------|:------------|:------------